Jemsire/CC-World-Eater/README.md

 [![GitHub issues](https://img.shields.io/github/issues/Jemsire/CC-World-Eater?style=flat-square)](https://github.com/Jemsire/CC-World-Eater/issues)
 [![Discord](https://img.shields.io/discord/195687811733651456?style=flat-square&logo=discord&logoColor=white&label=Discord&color=5865F2)](https://discord.jemsire.com/)

 A fully automated world-eating mining system for ComputerCraft turtles!
 Mines entire areas from surface to bedrock using coordinated multi-turtle operations.
+Each turtle is assigned a column (x, z coordinate) and mines vertically from the surface down to bedrock, ensuring complete excavation of the mining area.

 # NOT IN FUNCTIONAL STATE - BREAKING CHANGES CONSTANT - WAIT FOR 1.0.0 TO USE!
 ```^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^```